 The purpose of the EAHRP is to develop our capacity to protect and promote human rights.

-A critical step in developing this capacity is to better understand the human rights situation in our communities and what factors or actors influence it.
+A critical step in developing this capacity is to understand the human rights situation in our communities and societies and how they are influenced by, as well as how they influence the broader global context.

-By sharing personal and community experiences on human rights we gain a better understanding of the various contexts in which human rights work takes place in our different societies and of how the human rights framework can serve as the unifying force in the struggle for social change.
+By sharing personal and professional human rights experiences, we gain a better understanding of the various contexts in which human rights work takes place in our different societies and how the human rights framework can serve as a unifying force.